Formulating your future

 • Sustainability

-Susquehanna’s program, approved by the American Chemical Society for its excellence, gives you access to accomplished faculty, a coherent curriculum and a modern, well-maintained infrastructure.
+Susquehanna’s program, approved by the American Chemical Society for its excellence, gives you access to accomplished faculty, a coherent curriculum focused on hands-on, problem-based learning and a modern, well-maintained infrastructure.
 Get hands-on experience with lasers, fluorescence and NMR (nuclear magnetic resonance) spectrometers — over $1 million in equipment.

 Your time at Susquehanna will be spent working in cutting-edge labs.
-You will participate in original research projects, and can use your chemistry education as a springboard for graduate programs, medical school or other pre-professional professional programs.
-As a chemistry major, you will in demand for lucrative careers.
+You can participate in original research projects as early as your first year and you can use your chemistry education as a springboard for graduate programs, medical school or other pre-professional programs, a job as a teacher or in the industry.
+As a chemistry major, you will be in demand for lucrative careers.

 At Susquehanna, you can satisfy your endless curiosity to childhood questions and more.
 Our faculty will challenge you.
 Opportunities to conduct research will excite you.
 And lessons learned from scientific setbacks will only propel you to succeed.